Phosphorus porphyrin: Calixphyrins

 Calixphyrins are analogous to porphyrins with two of the hydrocarbon bridges between pyrroles fully saturated.
 Like phosphaporphyrin, a calixphyrin pyrrole can be substituted with a phosphole to form a P-centered calixphyrin.
 The results of increased saturation are mixed sp2 and sp3 hybridization of the ring carbons and the extension of the metal-nitrogen bond length.

 Matano et al. in 2006 used the first ever P,S-hybridized calixphyrin coordinated to palladium to catalyze the Heck reaction to form substituted alkenes.
-Like porphyrins, electronic properties of this complex are also tunable through the influence of various functional groups..
+Like porphyrins, electronic properties of this complex are also tunable through the influence of various functional groups.
 In 2009, these molecules were examined in comparison to porphyrins due to their more restricted π-systems and carefully characterized with a focus on the tunability of their electronic properties with different metals and substituents.

 Calixpyrroles

 Calixpyrroles have all four hydrocarbon bridges fully saturated, breaking the conjugation between heterocycles present in other porphyrinoids.
-A phosphole replacing a pyrrole allows for similar chemistry to other phophsaporphyrinoids with increased flexibility of the tetradentate ligand by virtue of sp3 hybridization.
+A phosphole replacing a pyrrole allows for similar chemistry to other phosphaporphyrinoids with increased flexibility of the tetradentate ligand by virtue of sp3 hybridization.